-Elena Arciero and Mari Niemi will be joining the group soon as postdocs.
+Elena Arciero and Mari Niemi are joining the group as postdocs, and Emilie Wigdor is currently doing a rotation project with us (joint with the Hurles group).
 We are advertising for another postdoc in statistical genetics.
 Please contact Hilary (hcm at sanger.ac.uk) if you would like to discuss.

-We are starting new and exciting projects using data from large cohorts of individuals enriched for parental relatedness, includingn East London Genes and Health (currently N~30,000 British South Asians), Born in Bradford (N=12,000, ~half with Pakistani ancestry), and Deciphering Developmental Disorders (N=10,000 trios, mixed ancestries).
+We are starting new and exciting projects using data from large cohorts of individuals enriched for parental relatedness, including East London Genes and Health (currently N~35,000 British South Asians), Born in Bradford (N=12,000, ~half with Pakistani ancestry), and Deciphering Developmental Disorders (N=10,000 trios, mixed ancestries).